noahehall/theBookOfNoah/0current/aws/exams/services/database/dynamodb.md

   - tuning retries
     - set a max number of retries, times and strategies for exponential back-off & jitter

+### modes

+- ondemand: tables automatically scale r/w throughput
+  - capacity settings: none, its managed for you
+  - scaling behavior: instantly handles up to double the previous traffic peak
+  - throttling behavior: requests throttled if new peak is double the previous within 30 minutes
+  - cost considerations: set amount for each read and write; able to evaluate cost per transaction
+  - use cases
+    - default serverless workloads
+- provisioned
+  - capacity settings: set R/W capacity units
+  - scaling behavior: all provisioned capacity is available
+  - throttling behavior: requests throttled upon breaching provisioned capacity settings
+    - causes error, however the aws sdk has builtin retries + backoff
+  - cost considerations: set rate for the amount of provisioned capacity
+  - use cases
+    - predictable/consistent workloads
+- provisioned + autoscaling
+  - capacity settings: define lower + upper capacity limits and target utilization percentage (20-90%)
+  - scaling behavior: auto scales to meet target utilizatoin
+  - throttling behavior: very short bursts may be throttled but only for a few minutes
+  - cost considerations: same as provisioned without autoscaling

+#### DAX: dynamodb accelerator

+- api-compatible in memory cache for dynamodb tables via a separate endpoint
+  - for even faster R/W throughput
+- highly-available cluster accessbile only in a VPC
+- you put the cache infront of your dynamodb tables and point your integrations (e.g. lambda) to it
+- write-through cache: items and updates written to cache are eventually consistent on the next read
+  - strongly consistent reads are not cached
+- use cases: any realtime ready-heavy workloads
+  - trading
+  - real time bidding

 ## considerations

 ### configuration